The Self Assessment scheme is for the self-employed,

 VAT is a tax on goods and services, currently @ 20%.

-If your annual turnover is above the VAT threshold, you must register for VAT: the threshold has been frozen at £85,000 until April 2020.
+If your annual turnover is above the VAT threshold (currently £85,000), you must register for VAT.
 You will be required to use the Making Tax Digital for VAT service, keeping digital records and using approved software to submit VAT returns.

 You can choose to register for VAT even if your turnover is below this level, but you need to consider whether it is the right option for your business.
 If you are registered for VAT, you will have to charge VAT on your goods and services, but you can usually claim VAT back on purchases you make for your business.

 See our general tips for managing Self Assessment tax affairs.

 If your tax affairs are complex, you might need an accountant to do your tax return or give you specific advice.